 Larry Duong, HRIS manager at Kinross Gold Corp., a Canadian-based mining company, said these skills can be learned on the job.
 All it takes is someone who is passionate about technology and has an innovative mind.

 Duong, who uses SAP SuccessFactors, said metrics and data are critical in mining.
 The firm tracks multiple data points in every aspect of the operation.

 "HR has to be in the frontline of looking at data as well," Duong said.

 One thing Duong and others point out is that these analytics and HRIS skills need to be in the HR department.

-Partnering with IT won't work, said Bill Neese, vice president of talent acquisition at Paycor, a payroll and HR systems vendor.
+Partnering with IT won't work, said Neese, vice president of talent acquisition at Paycor, a payroll and HR systems vendor.

 "There's no question in my mind we've got to hire these technical skills within the department," Neese said.
 He has partnered with IT on some technical aspects.
 But technical people working in HR will have the subject matter expertise that's needed to identify "additional areas of opportunities" on products.

 The skills HR needs are evolving, but the list may be long, said Nov Omana, a technology consultant who heads Collective HR Solutions.

 Those HRIS skills include cloud technology, data governance, vendor management and "strategic on a technical framework," which includes developing an HR "synchronized with the technical business for the company," Omana said.
 Another important skill is project management, including implementation skills and team building.